rspacjer/emacs-config/README.md

 - Find directories: M-x fiplr-find-directory RET
 - Clear caches: M-x fiplr-clear-cache RET

+####Thesaurus####

+This configuration uses [thesaurus](http://www.emacswiki.org/cgi-bin/wiki/thesaurus.el) package.

+To use it, first you need to go to the http://words.bighugelabs.com/ page and register (no cost) to get an API key.
+Then create `.apikey.txt` file in the `.emacs.d` folder and put this API key in it (as plain text).
+From now on you can look for similar words using `C-x t` command.

 #### Other ####

 To reload any configuration file, you can execute: